We’re currently experiencing technical difficulties. Our team is working hard to restore full functionality as soon as possible.

 Shared Experiences: Building Belonging Together

 1GenHope represents a student-led group on Hope’s campus, which focuses on organically creating spaces for First-Generation students to build belonging together.
 Programming is focused on three pillars: Connection, Information, and Community.
-In an attempt to meet these goals, I constantly asked myself: How can I create lanes for First-Generation students to access departmental resources (e.g., partner with the Global Engagement office to promote the value of studying abroad).
-Simultaneously, student leaders focused on student-led programming and creating opportunities for belonging.
+In an attempt to meet these goals, I constantly asked myself: How can I create lanes for First-generation students to access departmental resources? (e.g., partner with the Global Engagement office to promote the value of studying abroad).
+Simultaneously, student leaders can focus on student-led programming and creating opportunities for belonging.

 “First in the Family: Welcome!”: